yongler/Peggle-clone/README.md

 justification here.
 Otherwise, you may discard this section.

 Own behaviours added:
 1. Player can drag the ball around and tap it to launch the ball.
+Magnitude and direction is controlled by relative position of ball to top center of screen.

 ## Dev Guide
 You may put your dev guide either in this section, or in a new file entirely.